3 Reasons Employee Retention is ImportantJune 10, 2019

 Your organization probably has an employee retention strategy in place.
 There's a good chance that it includes a number of talent development programs or awesome employee benefits.
 You may even use an employee engagement strategy to increase your retention rates.

 But do you know why employee retention is important?

 According to the Work Institute’s 2018 Retention Report, there has been a 141% increase in open jobs since 2009.
 This incredible job market gives employees more options if they choose to leave your organization.
 With that in mind, it’s not a surprise that employee retention is an important business objective.

 Still not convinced?
 Here are 3 other reasons why employee retention is important for your organization.

 Skilled workers are a hot commodity.

-At Insala, we’ve done extensive research and found that mentoring can help increase these retention rates.
+We’ve done extensive research and found that mentoring can help increase these retention rates.
 By providing employees a mentor that can support them in their career path, organizations can increase tenure and employee loyalties.
-In fact, we have found that 94% of employees that have been through a mentoring program have been satisfied with the organization and the career path they were on.
-Visit our website to find out more information about increasing your employee retention rate.
+Our studies have shown that 94% of employees that have been through a mentoring program have been satisfied with the organization.

 Mentoring also improves employee engagement, which Gallup reports is likely to increase retention as well.
 Employee engagement should be top of mind when combating employee turnover.
 Many organizations are doing whatever it takes to keep their employees engaged.

 Discover how improving employee retention can increase your ROI, with Insala's Retention ROI Calculator.